-Bulk bag also known as Flexible Intermediate Bulk Container (FIBC) or jumbo bag or 1 ton bag, is economical and ideal packing used for the storage & transportation of powdered, granulated or bulk products.
+A Flexible Intermediate Bulk Container (FIBC), bulk bag, or jumbo bag, is an industrial container made of flexible fabric, either coated or non-coated, to be designed as economical and ideal packing used for the storage & transportation of powdered, granulated or bulk products.
+General load capacity may contain up to 2000kgs of material, depending on the bag design.

 Currently, industries that are using bulk bags are:-

-Bycom bulk bags are manufactured by polypropylene woven fabrics, that are stabilised against UV degradation.
-Each bulk bag can contain load capacities between 500kgs to 2000kgs with safety of 5:1 or 6:1, depending on the bag design and size.
+Bycom FIBC bags are manufactured by quality materials, that are stabilised against UV degradation.
+Bycom FIBC bag can be customized to your requirement, from contain load capacities between 500kgs to 2000kgs, with safety of either 3:1, 5:1 or 6:1.
 Optional LDPE inner liner can be included to provide additional protection against moisture ingress.
-Special liners such as food grade approved liner, oxygen barrier EVOH liner etc are also available.
+Special liners such as oxygen barrier EVOH liner, aluminium foil liner etc are also available.
+Bycom FIBC bags are came with different bag types and various designs to accommodate your packing needs.

 Bycom had obtained the non-invasive oxygen measurement systems and permeation testing solution and applied it successfully in our packaging products.
 The measurement system is unique not only for its ability to measure oxygen non-invasively, but also for its ability to measure oxygen in headspace as well as dissolved in liquids.
 It is an optical system that can measure oxygen concentration within packages that are transparent, semi-transparent, and translucent.
 This technology relies on a non-invasive, light sensitive, oxygen sensor.
 Placed the sensor in our packaging products prior to filling, measurements are achieved simply with a fiber-optic reader pen from outside the package.